mak131995/100_Days_of_machine_learning/README.md

 2. **Daily Commitment**: I commit to dedicating at least 1-2 hours every day for the next 100 days to study and practice machine learning.
 Consistency is the key to success.

-3. **Programming Language**: I've chosen [your chosen programming language] as my primary language for machine learning.
+3. **Programming Language**: I've chosen python as my primary language for machine learning.
 However, feel free to use any language that suits your preferences.

-4. **Environment Setup**: My development environment includes [list your setup details, e.g., Python, TensorFlow, Jupyter Notebook, etc.].
-Make sure to have the necessary libraries and tools installed.
+4. **Environment Setup**: My development environment includes  Python, Jupyter Notebook, etc.

 ## Daily Tasks